phalcon-orphanage/docs/es/reference/acl.rst

     // Add "Guests" role to acl
     acl->addRole($roleGuests);

-    // Add "Designers" role to acl without a Phalcon\Acl\Role
+    // Add "Designers" role to ACL without a Phalcon\Acl\Role
     $acl->addRole("Designers");

 As you can see, roles are defined directly without using a instance.